Abandoned & Little-Known Airfields:

 It described the field as having an 1,800' unpaved runway.

-The airport was depicted as having a single 1,300' runway, oriented northeast/southwest,
+It depicted Capistrano Airport as having a single 1,300' northeast/southwest runway,

 with 3 small buildings along the north side of the field.

 According to Carlos Olvera's article “It’s History: What Airport?” in the 8/4/13 Dana Point Times (courtesy of Mike Brown),